shroobear/phase-1-project-crumbl-cookie-tracker/README.md

 ### Installing

-1. Clone the repository or download the zip file.
+1. Clone the repository to your local environment.
 2. Open the project folder in your code editor.
+3. Open command terminal in the file's directory.
+4. run 'npm start' in the console to launch the cookie database in a json-server.
-3. Open the `index.html` file in your web browser.
+5. Open the `index.html` file in your web browser.

 ### Usage